Grants Loans Student Employment Scholarships Additional Sources

 - grants available to students who have an employment handicap because of a physical or an emotional disability may apply for payment of tuition and other services to the Rehabilitation Services Division of the Department of Human Services, P.O.
 Box 25352, Oklahoma City, or to the Division's District Office.
 In order to be eligible for this assistance, the handicap must be medically established, and the vocational objective must be approved by the appropriate counselor of the Division.

 Aid provided to students that must be repaid with interest.
 Generally, student loans have low interest rates and permit a long-term repayment.
 Students should borrow only what they need so that they have a manageable level of debt when they graduate and should keep track of paperwork.
 Loans must be repaid even if the student does not complete their education, are not able to get a job after they complete their program, or are dissatisfied with the education for which they paid.
 MSC borrowers must complete loan entrance counseling and a master promissory note before loans will be certified.
-As a result of MSC's Default Management Plan, MSC loan borrowers will be required to complete entrance counseling on an annual basis and will be required to complete an enhanced entrance counseling session the first time the student borrower receives a loan.
 MSC borrowers who drop below half-time (6 credit hours), graduate, or transfer to another school must complete loan exit counseling.
 MSC participates in the following loan programs:

 Federal Direct Stafford Student Loans (subsidized and unsubsidized)